-SPECIAL HAZARDS ARISING FROM THE SUBSTANCE: This is a highly flammable liquid.
+Special Hazards Arising From the Product: This product is flammable and can be ignited when exposed to temperature of its flash point or direct flame.
 Not sensitive to mechanical impact under normal conditions.
 Vapors may form explosive mixtures in air.
-Vapors are heavier than air and can accumulate in confined spaces creating an explosion hazard.
+Vapors are heavier than air and can accumulate in confined spaces creating a toxicity and explosion hazard.
 Vapors can travel long distances and flashback to ignition source.
+Can undergo hazardous polymerization when exposed to aliphatic amines, with considerable release of heat; closed containers may rupture violently when heated.
 Closed containers may develop pressure and rupture in event of fire.